ash-project/spark/documentation/how_to/writing-extensions.md

 1. **Transformers** — run during compilation, in dependency order.
 Can read and modify any part of the DSL state.
 2. **Persisters** — run during compilation, after all Transformers have completed.
 Should only write to the persisted data map.
 3. **Verifiers** — run after the module is compiled.
 Read-only.
-Do not create compile-time dependencies between modules.
+Does not create compile-time dependencies between modules.

 All three are declared as options to `use Spark.Dsl.Extension`: